The Ten Guiding Principles of the ILWU

 II Labor unity is at all times the key for a successful economic advancement.
 Anything that detracts from labor unity hurts all labor.
 Any group of workers which decides to put itself above other workers through craft unionism or through cozy deals at the expense of others will in the long run gain but little and inevitably will lose both its substance and its friends.
 No matter how difficult the going, a union must fight in every possible way to advance the principle of labor unity.

 III Workers are indivisible.
-There can be no discrimination because of race, color, creed, national origin, religious or political belief.
+There can be no discrimination because of race, color, creed, national origin, religious or political belief, sex, gender preference, or sexual orientation.
 Any division among the workers can help no one but the employers.
 Discrimination of worker against worker is suicide.
 Discrimination is a weapon of the boss.
 Its entire history is proof that it has served no other purpose than to pit worker against worker to their own destruction.

 IV “To help any worker in distress” must be a daily guide in the life of every trade union and its individual members.
 Labor solidarity means just that.
 Unions have to accept the fact that the solidarity of labor stands above all else, including even the so-called sanctity of the contract.
 We cannot adopt for ourselves the policies of union leaders who insist that because they have a contract, their members are compelled to perform work even behind a picket line.
 Every picket line must be respected as though it were our own.